Graphical modelling of multivariate time series: Global Markov properties

-that is, $X_1$ is Granger-noncausal for $X_3$ with respect to $\ffilt{\{1,3\}}$.
+for $t\in\znum$ with independent and standard normally distributed errors $\veps_V(t)$, $t\in\znum$.
+The associated graph $G$ that encodes the restrictions imposed on the model consists simply of the path $3\DE 2\DE 1$, which is $p$-connecting given the empty set.
+This indicates that the components $X_1$ and $X_3$ are, in general, not independent in a bivariate analysis.
+However, an intuitive interpretation of the directed path $3\DE 2\DE 1$ suggests that $X_3$ Granger-causes $X_1$ but not vice versa if only the bivariate process $X_{\{1,3\}}$ is considered.
+Indeed, the block-recursive Granger-causal Markov property implies that $X_3(t+1)\indep\ffilt{\{1,2\}}(t)\given\ffilt{\{3\}}(t)$, from which it follows by decomposition (see Appendix A) that $X_1$ is Granger-noncausal for $X_3$ with respect to $\ffilt{\{1,3\}}$.
 Obviously, the $p$-separation criterion is too strong for establishing this Granger-noncausality relationship between $X_3$ and $X_1$ since it requires that all paths between the two vertices are $p$-blocked whereas it seems sufficient that only certain paths, namely those ending with an arrowhead at vertex $3$, are $p$-blocked.

 This suggests the following definitions.
-A path $\pi$ between two vertices $a$ and $b$ in $G$ is said to be {\em $b$-pointing} if it has an arrowhead at the endpoint $b$.
+A path $\pi$ between two vertices $a$ and $b$ in $G$ is said to be {\em $b$-pointing}\footnote{In the literature, a path with this property is also termed a path into $b$.} if it has an arrowhead at the endpoint $b$.
 More generally, a path $\pi$ between two disjoint subsets $A$ and $B$ is said to be {\em $B$-pointing} if it is $b$-pointing for some $b\in B$.

-For the derivation of contemporaneous conditional independencies, we also need to consider paths with arrowheads at both endpoints; such paths $\pi$ will be called {\em bi-pointing}.
+For the derivation of contemporaneous conditional independences, we also need to consider paths with arrowheads at both endpoints; such paths $\pi$ will be called {\em bi-pointing}.
 Furthermore, let $\pi=\path{\pi_1,\ldots,\pi_n}$ be a composition of paths $\pi_i$ that are undirected or bi-pointing.
 Then $\pi$ is said to be an {\em extended bi-pointing} path.
 In particular, this implies that any undirected or bi-pointing path is also an extended bi-pointing path; similarly, the composition $\pi=\path{\pi_1,\pi_2}$ of two extended bi-pointing paths $\pi_i$ is again extended bi-pointing.
 Moreover, every extended bi-pointing path $\pi$ is of the form $\pi=\path{u_1,\beta,u_2}$ for some paths $u_1$, $u_2$, and $\beta$ of possibly length zero, where $u_1$ and $u_2$ are undirected paths and $\beta$ is a bi-pointing path (hence the term `extended bi-pointing').
 With these definitions, we define the following global Granger-causal Markov property, which gives a path-oriented criterion for deriving general Granger noncausality relations from a mixed graph.

 \begin{definition}[Global Granger-causal Markov property] Let $X_V$ be a stationary process and let $G=(V,E)$ be a mixed graph.
 Then $X_V$ satisfies the {\em global Granger-causal Markov property} (GC) with respect to $G$ if, for all disjoint subsets $A$, $B$, and $S$ of $V$, the following conditions hold: \begin{romanlist} \item if every $B$-pointing path in $G$ between $A$ and $B$ is $p$-blocked given $S\cup B$ then